Meet our Instructors

-Heather Forcier's career has been in general business administration, including time as Business Manager for Greg Downing Photography while also assisting on photo workshops.
-She co-founded the nature photography site www.NatureScapes.net.
+Heather Forcier's career has been in general business administration, including Business Manager for Greg Downing Photography while assisting on photo workshops.
+She co-founded www.NatureScapes.net.
 In addition to articles about the craft of nature photography, NatureScapes.net's forums are a fantastic resource for discussing pertinent topics and receiving valuable image critiques.
 The pursuit of nature photography has taken Heather to places throughout North America, including Churchill (Manitoba, Canada), Alaska, California, Arizona, New Mexico, Texas, Florida, numerous destinations along the mid-Atlantic coastline, Vermont, and Montana.
 She has also photographed at the Galápagos Islands of Ecuador, South America.

 Johanna Laggis is a dairy farmer in East Hardwick, VT.
 Along with her husband, John, his brother Chris, and their families, Laggis brothers Farms milks 500 Jerseys and manages 1000 acres of land.
 In addition to dairying, they sugar and harvest timber.
 Johanna worked as a forester for the State of Vermont in the 1980s and still spends lots of time in the woods foraging for wild edibles, identifying everything alive, and sharing her knowledge with friends and dogs.
 Johanna is currently serving on the Fish & Wildlife board as the Caledonia County representative.

-John Wayne Blassingame’s background in the USN Seabees and his civilian schooling have been in engineering, an apt foundation for his life’s work.
-As a professional Dowser for over 40 years -- dowsing for Water Well sites, Electromagnetic and Geopathic problems in homes and businesses, Minerals and Personal needs -- and as designer and developer of Labyrinths, John has become one of the most sought-after consultants in these fields, nationally.
+John Wayne Blassingame’s background in the USN Seabees and his civilian schooling in engineering were an apt foundation for his life’s work.
+A professional Dowser for over 40 years -- dowsing for Water Well sites, Electromagnetic and Geopathic problems in homes and businesses, Minerals and Personal needs -- and a designer and developer of Labyrinths, John has become one of the most sought-after consultants, nationally.
 He has conducted all-day workshops as well as shorter classes teaching and building mobile labyrinths at 20 different conferences.
 He has taught Water Well site locating, Home and business detoxifying, Basic and Advanced Dowsing, Map Dowsing and Electromagnetic/Geopathic zone locating.